GR00T-User-706/supreme-memory/README.md

 Each persona is a self-contained system prompt, a cognitive blueprint that re-orients the AI's entire processing framework.
 They are categorized by their primary function and the level of cognitive load they impose on the user.

-Of course.
-Here is the reformed table that maintains the original style and structure while integrating all the new personas and their status.

 ---

 ## ◍ The Personas: Engineered Interfaces